Testing trajectory-based determinism via time probability distributions: Case studies

-As a final remark, we note that the lower visibility exhibited by ${\wp_{y|x}}^{\scriptscriptstyle \mkern-30mu\tx{BM}\mkern+6mu}(y|x_\tx{d} )$ in Fig.~\ref{f4}(a) might lead one to believe, when confronted with experimental data of this form, that the system is subjected to some source of decoherence.
-However, what is being shown here is that this effect derives solely from flight-time fluctuations; no spurious, uncontrollable degrees of freedom have been considered in our treatment.
-This raises an intriguing question about low-visibility experimental patterns.
-If one could guarantee the isolation of the system, then the low visibility could be seen as corroborating our theory.
+As a final remark, we note that the reduced visibility exhibited by ${\wp_{y|x}}^{\scriptscriptstyle \mkern-30mu\tx{BM}\mkern+6mu}(y|x_\tx{d} )$ in Fig.~\ref{f4} (their minima do not reach the horizontal axis) might lead one to believe, when confronted with experimental data of this form, that the system is subjected to some source of decoherence.
+However, what is being shown here is that this effect derives solely from arrival-time fluctuations; no spurious, uncontrollable degrees of freedom have been considered in our treatment.
+The behavior of ${\wp_{y|x}}^{\scriptscriptstyle \mkern-30mu\tx{BM}\mkern+6mu}(y|x_\tx{d} )$ for the plane-wave case, reducing the visibility from panel (a) to (b), also suggests this possibility.
+Indeed, as $t_\tx{d}$ and the integration range of integral~\eqref{teorico_dupla_fenda} increases in the second plot, those fluctuations should also increase, as should the visibility.
+This same behavior does not manifest for the Gaussian case, but it follows from the fact that integral~\eqref{teorico_dupla_fenda_1} assigns a (Gaussian) localized statistical weight to each arrival time, alleviating the effects of fluctuations.
+This discussion raises an intriguing question about low-visibility experimental patterns.
+If one could guarantee the isolation of the system, then the reduced visibility could be seen as corroborating our theory.